 Global atmospheric and oceanic circulation

-As we mentioned in week one of the course, Mid-Latitude depressions are one way in which the Earth moves heat from the warm Tropics to the colder Poles.
+As we mentioned in Week 1 of the course, mid-latitude depressions are one way in which the Earth moves heat from the warm Tropics to the colder Poles.

 Together with tropical storms, they move about 1/3 of the heat that is redistributed.
 Roughly another third is moved by the large scale circulation of the atmosphere and another third by the oceans.
 We’re going to look at these two circulations a little bit now.